microsoft/debug-adapter-protocol/specification.md

   /**
    * Contains the raw error in short form if 'success' is false.
-   * This raw error might be interpreted by the frontend and is not shown in the
+   * This raw error might be interpreted by the client and is not shown in the
    * UI.
    * Some predefined values exist.
    * Values: